-- Mr. Bader's Executive Services Agreement for the position of Chief Executive Officer has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Bader receives a base salary of \$220,000 per annum, plus statutory superannuation entitlements. - Mr. Bader is eligible to participate in the Long-Term Incentive Plan and has been issued 3,750,000 Employee Options and 3,283,741 unexpired Performance Rights. - Mr. Bader is also eligible to participate in a Short-Term Incentive ("STI") scheme which the Group has implemented.
+- Mr. Bader's Executive Services Agreement for the position of Chief Executive Officer has no fixed period and may be terminated by provision of six months' prior written notice by either party. - Mr. Bader receives a base salary of \$220,000 per annum, plus statutory superannuation entitlements. - Mr. Bader is eligible to participate in the Long-Term Incentive Plan and has been issued 3,750,000 Employee Options and 1,600,001 unexpired Performance Rights issued in lieu of salaries reduced for 6 months. - Mr. Bader is also eligible to participate in a Short-Term Incentive ("STI") scheme which the Group has implemented.
 The Board determines a percentage of base salary that may be payable to Mr. Bader on the achievement of key performance indicators to be set having regard to the financial position and performance of the Group.